hashicorp/consul/website/source/docs/internals/architecture.html.md

 as it is optimized for the higher latency of the internet and is expected to contain only other Consul server nodes.
 The purpose of this pool is to allow datacenters to discover each other in a low-touch manner.
-Bringing a new datacenter online is as easy as joining the existing WAN gossip.
+Bringing a new datacenter online is as easy as joining the existing WAN gossip pool.
 Because the servers are all operating in this pool, it also enables cross-datacenter requests.
 When a server receives a request for a different datacenter, it forwards it to a random server in the correct datacenter.
 That server may then forward to the local leader.